3DSolarSystem

 Near Apoapsis vs Far Apoapsis

 The Apoapsis of the Camera's orbit is the point at which it is furthest from the body (sun or planet).
-A setting toward the Far Apoapsis will go very far from the planet, to view the whole solar system, when the camera has fully retreated. (the Apoapsis, can not be set nearer than the Periapsis)
+A setting toward the Far Apoapsis ill go very far from the planet, to view the whole solar system, when the camera has fully retreated. (the Apoapsis, can not be set nearer than the Periapsis)

 R Show Legend